-Cases of COVID-19 Rise To 208 After 11 People Tested Positive
+Cases of COVID-19 Rise To 208 After 11 People Tested Positive, 15 Others Recover

 15 people have been discharged after testing negative for the disease.
 This then means that 40 people are coronavirus free.

 Further, the CS said, one person has succumbed to the novel COVID-19.
+The number of fatalities thus rises to 9.

+As for mass testing, the ministry can now carry out up to 1,000 tests per day, CS Kagwe added.

+Appealing to employers, the CS asked that they ensure their staff get their salaries, either half pay or otherwise so as to cushion them during this period.

 Email your news TIPS to [email protected] or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu